The love of God is, to me, so unfathomable.

 This hymn is precious to me.

 There are no better words to describe how I feel that have been laid out in this poetry.
-You must read this beautiful story from The Tan Bible of how this song was inspired into music from
+You must read this beautiful story of this hymn.

 I pray that you, too have experienced this merciful love of God.
 If not, click here to learn about finding it.

-- ocean views by Kandy Chimento; modified by Mandy
+- ocean views by my sister Kandy Chimento; modified by Mandy